lbandc/coronaphona/docs/index.md

 ## CoronaPhona

-Using [Twilio](https://twilio.com), we provide a simple, single helpline that vulnerable people in your community can call.
+We provide a simple, single helpline that vulnerable people in your community can call.
 This will seamlessly connect them to local volunteers in a round-robin manner, so they don't have to call or remember a list of telephone numbers.

 ### We want to support the vulnerable during this crisis